fbpx

 Coyotes are opportunists.
 They prefer to scavenge for food and are not picky about what they eat.
 They rarely attack prey larger than themselves and they will not take too much of a risk or waste too much energy on a meal.

 Coyotes (and other wildlife) prefer “easy prey.”
-Like it or not, your small dog or freedom-loving cat is a no-effort dinner for coyotes.
+Like it or not, your small dog or free-roaming cat is a no-effort dinner for coyotes.

 This is not true in all cases, as some coyotes are becoming increasingly adept at surviving in the city.
-But the general rule is that they prefer easy prey and anything you do to make prey more difficult to hunt will help increase the odds of your pet’s survival.
+But the general rule is that they prefer easy prey and anything you do to make your pets more difficult to hunt will help increase the odds of their survival.

 Never Run Away from Coyotes

 If you run across a coyote on a walk, do not run away.
 Prey runs away.
 Fellow predators hold their ground.
-But don’t try to pet a coyote, either.
-These animals are incredibly intelligent and have even been seen “luring’ animals from humans.
+But, don’t try to pet a coyote, either.
+These animals are incredibly intelligent and have even accused of “luring’ animals from their humans.

 Hazing

 Hazing is the act of making life uncomfortable for the coyote when he comes to visit.
+This helps remind coyotes that they should fear humans – which helps them survive.
 There are many things you try for hazing:

 • Yell loudly and make noise (whistles, bells, etc.) If a coyote has been hazed before, you may need to try another technique.